bahrus/xtal-state/README.md

 The "rewrite" boolean attribute/property will cause the previous state change to be skipped over when going back using the back button.
 The MDN article linked above explains this much better.

 But unlike the native history.pushState and history.replaceState methods, xtal-state attempts to preserve what was there already.
-If the source property is of type object or array, it creates a new empty object {}, then merges the existing state into it, then merges watchedObject into that.
-It uses object.assign to do the merge.
+If the source property is of type object or array, it creates a new empty object {}, then merges the existing state into it, then does a [deep, recursive merge](https://davidwalsh.name/javascript-deep-merge) of watchedObject (in this example) into that.

-xtal-state is ~660B (minified and gzipped).
+xtal-state-update is ~888B (minified and gzipped).

 ## Install the Polymer-CLI